Temp1231112/BStf/untitled.md

 Suddenly, I realize that there is a jet-ski just behind me, on my right side, and that it’s approaching me fast, in a moment when the bike is starting to sink still being in full speed.

-The back wheel is starting to get deeper, the speed slowing down fast, a big splash going to be my next and final action…
+The back wheel is starting to go deeper, the speed slowing down fast, a big splash is going to be my next and final action…

 But then, suddenly, surprisingly, I can hear a familiar voice, shouting:

     - Jump, I’ll get you!

-It’s Rosa I realize, the first joy being the fact that she is alive, and the next that I may have a chance.
+It’s Rosa I realize, my first joy being the fact that she is alive, and the next that I may have a chance.
 I blink onto my right side, now putting my feet onto the bike’s seat, bouncing hard, and jumping onto the back of the Rosa’s jet-ski, successfully.

-She is turning the gas full on, at the same time turning towards to the port exit, yelling:
+She is turning the gas fully on, at the same time turning toward the port exit, yelling:

-    - We pull you out, it’s done, must go!
+    - We'll pull you out, it’s done, we must go!
     - Let’s try to get away from here.

-But then, both of us, realize that there are couple of patrol boats in front of us, and two more coast guard jet-skis in addition to those already behind us, and she has to turn back, taking a sharp turn to the right.
+But then, both of us, realize that there are a couple of patrol boats in front of us, and two more coast guard jet-skis in addition to those already behind us, and she has to turn back, taking a sharp turn to the right.

 But the other skis are clearly going to block us, and as the weight of two of us on one jet-ski is slowing us down, and as they are only one on one riding, thus being much faster than we are… And especially now when I can see them having their guns pulled out.

 I shout at Rosa:

     - Turn to the right and take me to the dock there, the one where the trap is!
-    - I jump of and you must try to escape!
+    - I'll jump off and you must try to escape!
     - Is the underwater scooter there?!

 She replies with yelling only one word: